Flooring Contractors: Pour Your Own Self-Levelling

 If the flooring contractor pours their own floors, there are various benefits that can be obtained.

-- The contractor realizes more profit and revenue streams in their job, because they’re picking up a second portion of the project.
+- The contractor realises more profit and revenue streams in their job, because they’re picking up a second portion of the project.
 Typically, this can result as a .50¢ to $1 profit increase per square foot.

 - Moisture mitigation is in the hands of the contractor.
 Although they are responsible for ensuring that moisture does not migrate to their finished product, they have the ability to know and keep track of the exact preparations that were employed.